 Situations arise where the government takes property without instituting formal eminent domain proceedings to condemn property including leaseholds, buildings, water rights, farm land, timber rights, homes or building lots, franchise agreements, office buildings, business enterprises, and trade secrets – to name a few.

 In these cases, a private landowner may go to court and bring an action for inverse condemnation to force the government to remit compensation.
 What are your options if the government takes your property through what is usually called a regulatory taking or inverse condemnation?
-Here is your concise guide to takings law and litigation, from Marzulla Law.
+Here is your concise guide to takings law and litigation, from the takings law attorneys at Marzulla Law.

 Government Rights vs Your Rights

 We all know that government must be able to acquire land in order to carry out its ordinary and legitimate functions, not the least of which would include construction of buildings, highways, and military installations, as well as the preservation of parks, wildlife refuges, and other natural areas.
 But the government also can take privately owned property through regulations that define land or water as wetland or critical habitat for an endangered species, or by other designations that declare off-limits any beneficial or productive use of your property.

 The government’s power to acquire property through condemnation, even over the objections of the owner is called “eminent domain,” and is possessed by federal and state governments alike.
 A taking in which the government formally exercises its right to take property is called an exercise of eminent domain.
 A taking that occurs when the government only purports to be regulating activities or taking other actions—not condemning private property by exercising its power of eminent domain—is referred to as an inverse condemnation.